Gdoc/Admin

 So it is helpful to consider other factors that make employment compatible with childbearing and thus broaden the choices available to women.
 Let's begin with childcare, parental leave, and other family-oriented policies.

-While the years after World War II saw a rise in women’s labor force participation across every OECD country, growth in participation began at different points in time and proceeded at different rates in each country.
-In 2016, for example, Sweden’s female labor force participation rate was 70%, while it was only 56% in Germany and 40% in Italy.
-Researchers comparing broad policy configurations argue that the different types of welfare states that emerged in rich countries after World War II have contributed to these differences.20
+While the years after World War II saw a rise in women’s labor force participation across many countries, growth in participation began at different points in time and proceeded at different rates in each country.
+In 2024, for example, Sweden’s female labor force participation rate was 62%, while it was 56% in Germany and only 41% in Italy.
+Researchers comparing broad policy configurations argue that the different types of welfare states that emerged in rich countries after World War II have contributed to these differences.22

 Social democratic policies such as those seen in Sweden, for example, are characterized by subsidized childcare, paid parental leave that is designed to encourage both mothers and fathers to participate in childcare, and support for full employment.
 Liberal welfare states, on the other hand, take a more hands-off approach to social policy — one prominent example is the US’s maternity leave.